vidarlo/wp-tournament-registration/readme.txt

 == Changelog ==
 = 1.1.0 =

+* New feature: duplicate check on new participants.
 * Removed deprecated `array_key_exists()` for PHP 8 compatibility.
-* Removed deprecated array and string offset access syntax with curly braces
+* Removed deprecated array and string offset access syntax with curly braces.
-* `css` attribute now works in `wptournregfield`
+* `css` attribute now works in `wptournregfield`.

 = 1.0.0 =